 Through the sheets of clouds

-There are only a few days left in the year 2022.
-What a year it has been.
+There are only a few days left in 2022, and what a year it has been.
 The memory of last Christmas is still fresh in my mind.
-In our teardrop trailer, we traveled 18 hours to spend Christmas with our daughters and their husbands.
-We had a wonderful time until suddenly everyone except us got Covid.
-Thank goodness they all recovered.
-In April my mum passed peacefully after her ten year struggle living with Alzheimers and my husband's parents passed twenty five hours apart from each other two months later unexpectedly.
-Mary Oliver writes, "It was a wild night with the road full of branches and stones, voices left behind."
-I admire her poetic sense.
+We traveled 18 hours in our teardrop trailer to spend the holiday with our daughters and their husbands.
+We had a wonderful time—until, suddenly, everyone except us got Covid.
+Thankfully, they all recovered.

 The Journey